Eighteen years later

-Oh well, you see mother, I’m in love.
-Only, I’ve never met him, but I’ve been dreaming about him for eighteen years now.
-Oh, and did I mention, I think he might be a vampire ’cause his eyes are red?
-Camilla thought.
+Oh, well, you see mother, I’m in love.
+Only, I’ve never met the man I’m in love with.
+However, I have been dreaming about him for eighteen years now.
+Oh, and did I mention, I think he might be a vampire because his eyes are red?

 “Camilla?”
 Mother questioned as she came to sit down on the bed.

-Finally, turning to face her mother, she said, “Mother, none of the guys here are interested in anything but my name and the prestige if would bring them.
+Finally, turning to face her mother, she said, “Mother, none of the guys here are interested in anything but my name and the prestige it would bring them.
 So, I’m going to search for my love elsewhere.
-I want a love like you and father have.
+I want a love like you and Father have.
 Nothing short of that will make me happy.”

-Camilla had grown up in a loving home, hugs and kisses between her parents and her.
+Camilla had grown up in a loving home, with hugs, and kisses between her parents and her.
 She knew they had married for love, and they showed it to her every day.
-That was the kind of love she wanted for herself!
+That was the kind of love she wanted for herself

-“Don’t worry about me mother.
-I’ll be okay,’ Camilla told her.
+“Don’t worry about me, I’ll be okay,’ Camilla told her.

 Turning away from her mother, she grabbed her suitcases from the bed.
 Then she walked out the door toward her destiny.

 “Maybe I was being stupid.
-Maybe vampires really don’t exist, and I’m just chasing a fantasy!
+Maybe vampires truly don’t exist, and I’m just chasing a fantasy.
 Maybe I should just admit defeat and go home,” she sobbed.

 Finally, her tears dried, and she fell into a restless slumber.